Juan Chavez House

-The Juan Chavez House is a historic two-story terrone house in Albuquerque, New Mexico.
+The Juan Chavez House is a historic two-story terrone house in Los Ranchos de Albuquerque, New Mexico.
 It was built in 1914-1917 by Juan Chavez, a native of San Acacia, New Mexico who lived here with his wife Candelaria and their nine children.
 Half of the first floor was a grocery, out of which the family sold produce.
 Chavez also worked for a liquor wholesaler, Stern, Schloss and Company.
 During prohibition, which lasted from 1920 to 1933, he stored bootlegged alcohol in the upstairs bedroom.
 In 1948, the house was purchased by Louis Gross and his wife, Leona.
 He sold fruit, vegetables, and his own wine, made in Bernalillo, New Mexico.
 The house was later inherited by his son, Louis W. Gross.
 Wilhelmina (Billie) Gross, wife of Louis W. Gross, was instrumental in getting the house listed on the New Mexico State Register of Cultural Properties in 1983 and the National Register of Historic Places in 1984.
 The house was remodelled as a hair salon by Frank Vallejos in 1989.